 - DX bodies and lenses generally are more compact and lighter unless they are larger aperture (think F2).

 - Focus point spread on newer midrange to pro DX bodies cover way more of the image and is a huge advantage, no more focus and recompose issues with soft eyes on your subject ( as long as the outer focus points are accurate like on the D500 for example).
 Focus systems should continue to improve as well.
 Mirrorless cameras use contrast detect and do not have this issue.
 I for one do not want to ever go back to doing focus and recompose with mid to close up portraits after being spoiled with a wide spread on DX with Nikons 51 point AF system.
 This is one reason I have not purchased a D750 this holiday season with the prices at $1495 including a grip or $1995 with the 24-120 lens and grip ( I suspect a D760 is around the corner).
 Great price.
 The D750 also has the AF button too far from the right side for comfortable use as a AF-ON button which is the only way I use a DSLR but many folks really like the camera anyway. it also has a narrow AF point spread as well.
 The 600 series is narrower and the 800 series is a bit wider.
 I just don’t find myself getting excited about any of the FX camera bodies at this point except for the D850 as I mentioned above.
 I currently own a D810 which I may sell at some point and just keep using DX or move to mirrorless.
-The only issue with the D500 to me is I don’t like the skin tones it produces too much especially at higher ISOs compared with the FX sensors like the d750 and older DX sensors.
+The only issue with the D500 to me is I don’t like the skin tones it produces too much especially at higher ISOs compared with the FX sensors like the d750 and older DX sensors, not a deal breaker and can be fixed mostly in post.
 I like the new Canon EOS 6D2 skin tones.
 I suspect the D760 will be more to my liking when it comes out next year.
 When the right body comes along I will get one.
 If Nikon fixes the mRaw softness I my be interested in the D850 next year.
 I can always get a better computer later and still use the camera.
 Now with the latest computer Chip security issues as seen on the news 1/18 my computer will only get slower in the near future and possible by up to 30% since it is of the older generation.

 - About 1 stop more noise all else being equal.